w3c/vc-data-model-2.0-test-suite/README.md

 }
 ```

-Issuers and verifiers will need to not error when these contexts are used:
+Implementations are expected to not error when any of the following context
+files are used in a verifiable credential or a verifiable presentation:

 - [VC 2.0 Context - https://www.w3.org/ns/credentials/v2](https://www.w3.org/ns/credentials/v2)
 - [VC Examples Context - https://www.w3.org/ns/credentials/examples/v2](https://www.w3.org/ns/credentials/examples/v2)